NewbieOrange/OfflineJudge/README.md

 The offline judge system for automatic java assignment judgment

 ## Build Requirements
-You need to include the external library Apache Common IO version 2.6 or higher.
+You need to use Maven to build this project.

-The code need JDK 1.8 or higher to compile and execute.
+The judge need Java 11 or higher to compile and execute.

 ## How to Use
 Put the student assignment in /student folder.
 The filename should be the same as the problem name.